-Perks in Call of Duty: Warzone work in a very similar way to their regular Modern Warfare counterparts, only with a couple of slight differences.
+Perks in Warzone work similarly to their regular Call of Duty Multiplayer counterparts, only with a couple of slight differences.

-Below, we'll detail all the key things you need to know about them, including a list of all Call of Duty: Warzone perks and our selection for the best Warzone perks, too.
+Below, we'll detail all the key things you need to know about them, including a list of all the perks in Warzone, what they do, and our selection for the best Warzone perks.

 On this page:

 Best Warzone perks

 The perks you choose for Warzone are going to depend, largely, on what you're trying to achieve with your overall loadout.

 If you're not sure which perks to equip in your own 'Custom Packages', there are also 'Preset Packages' you'll see when on the perk selection page, and these are worth looking into if you're just getting into Warzone for the first time.

 You can find what our picks for the best builds are in our best loadouts guide, but as a brief refresher on how loadouts work: the loadouts you create can only be accessed during matches via a loadout drop, which you purchase within a round of Warzone.
 Though you can buy any of the primary weapons equipped in your custom loadouts at various Buy Stations, the specific perks and overall build can only be fully employed once you find a loadout drop and select that loadout fully.

 Whilst the perks and playstyle you build is entirely up to you, there are absolutely some standout "meta" picks that you should consider building your loadouts around.
 Here are our choices.